 Demand for internet services in China, such as search, gaming and social networking, is soaring.
-This is creating additional pressure on the data centers that online giants Baidu, Alibaba and Tencent, the chief beneficiaries of the booming market, rely on.
+This is creating additional pressure on the data centers that online giants Baidu, Alibaba, and Tencent, the chief beneficiaries of the booming market, rely on.

 China’s three largest internet companies, often referred to by the acronym BAT, have each grown tremendously over the past three years as consumers in the People’s Republic gravitate to search engines, online games and social networks.
-The three have been locked in a battle to offer and acquire as many online services and technologies as possible, in order to to scoop up as much Chinese consumer spending as they can.
+The three have been locked in a battle to offer and acquire as many online services and technologies as possible, in order to scoop up as much Chinese consumer spending as they can.

 Surging demand